Lomzem/CSUChicoNotes/EECE-446/10-2-24-ip-addresses.md

 - All devices have a unique address
 - No devices have the broadcast nor network address
 - No two networks overlap in their address space
-- Each router interface is in a separate network
+- Each interface of each router is in a separate network

 # Reserved Addresses
 In every IP network, there are two reserved addresses: